 In no particular order, meet the all-time interesting entrepreneurs in Africa and the world.
-These are the people who made dramatic impact in business leadership and tech and social entrepreneurship in Africa and the world.
+These are the people who made dramatic impact in creating jobs, business leadership, tech and social entrepreneurship in Africa and the world.

-- Brigitha Faustin, founder of Fahari Yetu, One of Interesting Entrepreneurs in Africa and the World
+- Brigitha Faustin, founder of Fahari Yetu and an Interesting Entrepreneur in Africa and the World

-- Lucia Bakulumpagi-Wamala, One of Interesting Entrepreneurs in Africa and the World, Founder and CEO of Bakulu Power
+- Lucia Bakulumpagi-Wamala, Founder and CEO of Bakulu Power, One of Interesting Entrepreneurs in Africa and the World

 - Mooketsi Bennedict Tekere, founder of Ngwana Enterprises